conorhamill36/conorhamill36/README.md

-## Hi, I'm Conor, a physics PhD student at the University of Edinburgh! 👋
+## I'm Conor, a physics PhD student at the University of Edinburgh! 👋

 Currently I'm using python 🐍 and ➡️C++ to analyse experiments that help us understand the nuclear reactions in stars that produce the elements we see in our Universe! 🌟🔭